SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/01-Thymeleaf-Advanced.md

 <div th:text="${#strings.capitalize(whiskey)}"></div>

 ```
-It is possible to display the string by using `.capitalize()` method, which will set the first character to capital letter:
+It is possible to display the string by using the `.capitalize()` method, which will set the first character to capital letter:

 [image assetsSrc="Java-Spring-Fundamentals-Thymeleaf-and-Validation​-8.png" /]
 [/slide]